Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Stranger Aggression

 Great Danes are territorial and protective in nature.
-They may exhibit some form of aggression towards strangers who enter their homes.
+They may exhibit some form of aggression toward strangers who enter their homes.
 You may also find them barking loudly whenever strangers go near their property.

 In most cases, this characteristic makes them the perfect guard dogs, and authoritative barking may be the most aggressive behavior you may see from your Great Dane.
 They have an instinct to protect, though attacking tendencies are rare among the breed.